coon42/drysh_tools/README.md

 # drysh_tools
-A collection of tool for DryOS shell
+A collection of tools for DryOS shell